 It is always recommended to follow the advice of your health care provider.

 Step 1: Rest

 If you are feeling pain then your body is providing a signal that something is wrong.
 If you feel significant pain on trail you should stop and rest to let your body recover.
 This might mean taking a few days off and spending some time resting in town.
-Hiking in pain will not make the injury go away, so it’s important that you rest.
+Hiking in pain will not make the injury go away, so it’s important that you stop and rest.

 Step 2: Ice

 Apply an ice pack (covered with a light towel to prevent the skin from getting too cold) to the injury for 15 to 20 minutes.
-If you don’t have access to ice, you can soak the injured area in cold water (creek water can work great).
+If you don’t have access to ice, you can soak the injured area in cold water (creek water can work).
 Repeat the process every two to three hours.